davidhoffmannkit/hello-world/README.md

 # hello-world
 This is a tutorial.
-Und noch ein Readme Eintrag?
+Und noch ein Readme Eintrag? \n
+Irgendwie Hierfür eine commit message.
+And try to **really use** the *Markdown* style with:
+1. Ordered lists
+2. these > blockquotes
+3. some code like 'print(3)'
+4. and maybe a link to the cheat sheet [link3](https://www.markdownguide.org/cheat-sheet/)
+5. ok
+and this
+- unsctrctured
+- list
+end.